COCPORN/monaco-zod-subset-mode/README.md

 ## Getting Started

 1. Install dependencies: `pnpm install`
-2. Build the project: `pnpm build`
+2. Build the project: `pnpm build && pnpm bundle`
-3. Bundle the code: `pnpm bundle`
+3. To test the editor, run a local web server from the project root (e.g., `python -m http.server`) and open `example/index.html` in your browser.

 ## License